Fourmiant/EmeraldCoast/Resources/ReadMe.txt

                           Tristan "Eris Falling" Clark for his Doom E1M1 remix Void Warrior for testing
                           Dusty_Rhodes for testing
+                          mediocreguy for some vegetation trees sprites
+                          zdoom and doomworld community
 ===========================================================================
 * What is included *
 New levels              : Yes, 32 new levels.